HARRIFIED/Task-Manager/Readme.md

 # REST API With Flask & SQL Alchemy

-> Products API using Python Flask, SQL Alchemy and Marshmallow
+> Task management API using Python Flask, SQL Alchemy and Marshmallow

 ## Quick Start Using Pipenv